Call or Email Tracey between 9am & 5pm on weekdays : 0404 673355

 How much does an Interior Designer cost?

 While it’s easy to find an Interior Designer whose style resonates with you, determining their cost solely from their website can be challenging.
 Often, you need to inquire directly to get an accurate estimate.
 This is because each project is unique, and the cost depends on the extent of work required and the level of support you desire.
-Factors such as property size, project scope, customization needs, client budget, timeline, and more contribute to the overall cost.
+Factors such as property size, project scope, customisation needs, client budget, quality expected, timeline etc. contribute to the overall cost.

 Some services may be easier to quote than others such as E-Design Services and Interior Consulting Services as they are charged per room or hour.
 Those prices can be found on my website so I won’t discuss those services here.
-Let’s discuss a full Interior Design Service by breaking down the stages I go through with my clients.
+Let’s discuss a full Interior Design Service in an attempt to help you understand how I work and charge.

 custom material selections interior design